section-engineering-education/engineering-education/content/articles/localization-and-internationalization-in-android/index.md

 #### Step 1 - Creating a string file
 Right-click on resource subdirectory values, go to new, and select resource files.

-#### Step 2 - Naming the string file similar to the existing string file and specifying the locale.
+#### Step 2 - Name the string file similar to the existing one and specify the locale.
 Write the file name similar to the available string.xml file on the wizard that appears.
-For instance, if `string.xml` is named as a string, the name of your file is also as a string.
+For instance, if string.xml is named as a string, the name of your file is also as a string.

-Select locale on the available qualifier and hit the forward arrows, which will then take you to this path.
+Select locale on the available qualifier and hit the forward arrows, taking you to this path.

 ![create_string_file](/engineering-education/localization-and-internationalization-in-android/create_string_file.png)